15-Minute Steamed Fish

 Steamed Fish Without a Steamer

 The best Asian steamed fish involves fresh whole fish and big steamers.
-In downtown L.A. markets, that means doing some high-jumping plyometrics among a chaos of grandmas in order to get the fish guy’s attention, followed by brazenly pointing to the live red snapper you want for supper.
+In my old hometown L.A. markets, that means doing some high-jumping plyometrics among a chaos of grandmas in order to get the fishmonger’s attention, followed by brazenly pointing to the live red snapper you want.
 Thankfully, you don’t have to do any of that.
-This is my toned-down, Monday night version of Asian steamed fish that’s so easy and tasty, it’ll knock your plyos off…
+This is my super easy Monday night version of Asian steamed fish that’s so easy and tasty, you’ll never need anything else.

-- This 15-Minute Ginger Soy Asian Steamed Fish is based on the whole-fish recipes I grew up on, but way more manageable for weeknights.
+- Super Easy: This 15-Minute Ginger Soy Asian Steamed Fish is based on the whole-fish recipes I grew up on, but way more manageable for weeknights.

-- There are no fish heads, tails, nor bones to mess with.
+- No Bones: There are no fish heads, tails, nor bones to mess with.

-- It’s so delicious, it doesn’t even need the classic hot oil drizzle at the end, which saves a load of calories.
+- Very Little Oil: It’s so delicious, it doesn’t even need the classic hot oil drizzle at the end, which saves a load of calories.

-- You do not need a steamer.
+- No Special Equipment: You do not need a steamer.
 Repeat: no steamer needed.

-- Do you have a microwave and 6 minutes?
+- Unbelievably Fast: Do you have a microwave and 6 minutes?
 Then you’re all set.

 Key Ingredients

-- White Fish Fillets- it’s important that they’re about 1-inch thickness throughout.
+- White Fish Fillets– should be 1-inch thickness throughout.

 - Reduced Sodium Soy Sauce or Tamari sauce, which is naturally lower in sodium.

-- Asian Sesame Oil – be sure to get the Asian toasted sesame oil, which is darker brown and highly aromatic.
+- Asian Sesame Oil – be sure to get the Asian toasted sesame oil, which is darker in color and highly aromatic.

-- Rice Cooking Wine – we love this Shaoxing one.
+- Rice Cooking Wine – we love the Shaoxing style.

 - Fresh Ginger – thinly sliced into matchstick slivers